HariSekhon/HariSekhon/README.md

 ... often even at midnight.

+I am simply not a man of moderation.
+The few things I care about in life I do a lot.

 Even crazier,
 the first decade of my career I released almost nothing because GitHub didn't exist when I started, so I have even more code stuck in private repos that I have no time to go back to QA and release.